ruditimmermans/LightEmail/README.md

 | <img width="250" src="https://github.com/ruditimmermans/LightEmail/blob/main/screenshots/4.png" /> |

 ## GitHub
 The latest releases can be found here: [releases](https://github.com/ruditimmermans/LightEmail/releases).
-You may need to enable downloading apps from unknown sources to install it.
+You may need to enable downloading tools from unknown sources to install it.
-You can also use the app [Obtainium](https://github.com/ImranR98/Obtainium) or others like it to automatically update to the newest release on GitHub.
+You can also use the tool [Obtainium](https://github.com/ImranR98/Obtainium) or others like it to automatically update to the newest release on GitHub.

 ## License